iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.2.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.ascent.phr 2 reviews"/>
 </p>

+> As usual, its not broken so , obviously, fix it!
+Proggies, you've made this a "World class" app..(Not!)..
+If only it would accept my passwords just like it used to do.
+I'm off down to the pharmacy to put in a prescription request now.<br> :date: __2021-05-13 11:48:13__

 > order page seems to change each time I use it.
 Consequently, sometimes I think I've ordered and I haven't.<br> :date: __2021-04-18 12:27:20__

 > log on always a Faff<br> :date: __2021-02-28 14:57:25__